demicarata/pixelart_assets/README.md

-# pixelart_assets
+# Pixel art assets
-A few sets of 2d pixel images meant for constructing 3d objects
+Free to use 2d pixel images representing 3d objects from different views